-Any favourable changes to your terms and conditions of employment within 6 months of your employment ending may be disregarded (see s.
+Any favourable changes to your terms and conditions of employment within 6 months of your employment ending or the appointment of an insolvency practitioner may be disregarded (see s.
 25).
 If the department considers it was not reasonable to expect that your employer would have been in a financial position to satisfy improved conditions, the amount of FEG assistance may be calculated as if the terms and conditions had not been changed.